automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

-It&#8217;s no secret that I am a big fan of the JetBrains suite of IDEs for my test automation development.
+It's no secret that I am a big fan of the JetBrains suite of IDEs for my test automation development.
 Wrote a [blog post about IntelliJ Idea features](http://automationhacks.blog/2020/01/26/using-intellij-to-speed-up-your-dev-workflow/) some time back.

 Quite simply I now prefer below visual settings on most of the Jetbrains editors at hand.